peterkuma/ccplot/README.md

 Thanks
 ------

-A number of people helped to make ccplot better for others.
-Special thanks goes to:
+A number of people have helped to make ccplot better.
+Special thanks to:

   * Ryan Scott for helping to port ccplot to Mac OS X.
-  * Yin and to Subok Kim for reporting bugs.
+  * Many others for reporting bugs.